Privacy Policy

 2. Cloud Service — Data We Collect

-When you use the Clawvisor cloud service, we collect and store the following data:
+When you use the Clawvisor cloud service, we collect, store, or use the following data:

 3. Self-Hosted Instances